Barcelona Transport

 Public Transport Tickets

-There are six zones, however zone 1 covers pretty much all of the city and includes the airport.
-You can purchase all of the tickets below for all zones.
+There are six zones.
+Zone 1 covers all of the city and beyond, including the airport.
+All of the tickets described below can be purchased for all zones.

 Map of Barcelona’s six transport zones.